 Tethys cultivates a collaborative research space for the exchange of technical information on the effects of marine and wind energy devices and their associated components.
 Tethys has been developed with the following user groups in mind:

-- Project Developers can view research findings that will assist with siting offshore renewable projects while minimizing risk to the environment;
+- Project Developers can view research findings that will assist with siting renewable projects while minimizing risk to the environment;

 - Regulatory Agency Staff will find support for permitting processes and natural resource management decisions to assist with streamlining the permitting process;